jeandi7/sqdecoder1/README.md

 At that time, quadraphonic vinyl records were part of the future.

-With a V-shaped groove, SQ system needs 2 more stylus motion than the stereo system
+With a V-shaped groove, SQ system needs 2 more stylus motion than the stereo system.

 ![example](./images/quadri1Ar.png)

 *(a) clock wise motion for left back  (b) anti-clock wise motion for right back*

 *left front and right front still remains as in the stereo player*

+When engraving in wax, the two front channels communicate to this engraver exactly the same movements as in stereophony.

+For each left and right channel, the tensions applied to the engraver stylus cause it to move back and forth perpendicular to the side of the groove.

+The rear channels, in circular modulations, tend to give the engraver a circular movement in a plane perpendicular to the groove.

+While the engraver vibrates, the groove moves under the stylus.

+Thus, a helical engraving is inscribed.

+More precisely, this engraving is the resultant of the four modulations from the front and rear channels.

+When reading the disc, the opposite process occurs.

+The helical engraving is read by the reading stylus.

 However, due to competing formats, high costs, and a lack of consumer adoption, the popularity of quadraphonic sound declined by the late 1970s, and production largely ceased by the early 1980s.